 The following appears in the Vassar College Regulations, Part D. Emergency Resources and Information.

 Anyone who believes a student to be missing should immediately report her/his concern to the Safety and Security Office, (845) 437-7333.
 Reports of a missing student may also be made to one of the following Vassar College officials:

 Dean of Student Living and Wellness, (845) 437-5315

 Dean of the College, (845) 437-5600

-Other college officials receiving a missing persons report relating to a student are required to notify the Dean of Students immediately.
-Any report of a missing student will be fully investigated by appropriate college personnel under the coordination of the dean of students and/or the director of Safety & Security.
+Other college officials receiving a missing persons report relating to a student are required to notify the Dean of Student Living and Wellness immediately.
+Any report of a missing student will be fully investigated by appropriate college personnel under the coordination of the Dean of Student Living and Wellness and/or the director of Safety & Security.
 In order to determine if a student is missing, college officials will check a student’s card access records, class attendance, student residence, and use other methods to determine the status of a missing student.
 Vassar will notify appropriate local law enforcement agencies not later than 24 hours after the time a student is determined to be missing.
 If the student has designated an emergency contact person, the college will notify that individual as well.

 Emergency Contact Information